-All areas are accessible to wheel chair users.
-Toilets can, and have, been adapted for some pupils with differing needs and there is a disabled toilet and shower room, which also has a specially adapted changing area.
+Alverton School is all on one level and all areas, apart from the Elliott classroom, are accessible to wheel chair users.
+Toilets can and have been adapted for some pupils with differing needs and there is a disabled toilet and shower room, which also has a specially adapted changing area.